shivathapaa/Nepali-Date-Picker/nepali-date-picker/core/Module.md

 Immutable calendar models (`CustomCalendar`, `SimpleDate`, `SimpleTime`, `NepaliMonthCalendar`), locale (`NepaliDateLocale`), digit scripts, and the `NepaliDateFormatter` contract that drives locale-aware rendering.

+`CalendarSystem` is the named form of the `era` integer (1 = AD, 2 = BS) and `MonthCalendar` is the calendar-tagged counterpart of `NepaliMonthCalendar`, so month geometry can be handled without knowing which calendar produced it.
+Use `toMonthCalendar` and `toNepaliMonthCalendar` to move between the two.

 # Package dev.shivathapaa.nepalidatepickerkmp.holiday